-The Land Art Generator Initiative and Refshaleøen Holding are thrilled to announce that the LAGI 2014 ideas competition will be held in Copenhagen in partnership with IT University of Copenhagen, Refshaleøen Holding, the Danish Design Centre, Green Cities, Sharing Copenhagen, Information Studies at Aarhus University, and Alexandra Institute.
+The Land Art Generator Initiative and Refshaleøen Holding held the LAGI 2014 ideas competition in Copenhagen in partnership with IT University of Copenhagen, Danish Design Centre, Green Cities, Sharing Copenhagen, Information Studies at Aarhus University, and Alexandra Institute.

-LAGI 2014 Copenhagen invites interdisciplinary teams from around the world to submit their ideas for what infrastructure art of sustainable cities looks like.
-The invitation is to envision public art that provides utility-scale clean energy to the grid.
+LAGI 2014 Copenhagen invited interdisciplinary teams from around the world to submit their ideas for what infrastructure art of sustainable cities looks like.
+The invitation was to envision public art that provides utility-scale clean energy to the grid.

-LAGI 2014 could not come to Copenhagen at a more opportune moment!
+LAGI 2014 came to Copenhagen at a more opportune moment.
 As the city (the European Green Capital of 2014) moves towards carbon neutral status by 2025 the debate over the aesthetic manifestation and human interaction component of our new energy infrastructure is becoming increasingly important to the planning strategies required to attain zero-carbon sustainability goals.
-LAGI is delighted to be an event partner of Sharing Copenhagen, the official celebration of Copenhagen's status of 2014 European Green Capital.

 Martin Lidegaard, Danish Minister of Climate, Energy, and Building states:

 Land Art Generator Initiative provides new and exciting proposals for approaching the green transition.
 We saw in the previous exhibitions in Dubai in 2010 and New York City in 2012, where creative forces of art, architecture, and engineering together brought forth innovative ideas, concepts, and solutions that can produce green energy while being integrated to beautify the local environment.

 The LAGI 2014 jury is comprised of civic leaders within the fields of many disciplines, including architecture, urban design, energy industry, art, and ecology.